What are the Biggest Challenges of Online Education Today?

 How to Solve?

-- Voice recognition software can be used to help students with fine motor skill difficulties.
-There are also a variety of apps that can be used to help special needs students with communication, organization, and more.
+- Assistive Tech Integration: Voice recognition software can be used to help students with fine motor skill difficulties.
+There are also a variety of apps that can be used to help special needs students with communication and organization.

-- In addition, teachers should be properly trained in the use of EdTech tools and best practices for teaching students with special needs.
-This will ensure that special needs students can access the same quality of education as their peers.
+- Teacher Training: Teachers should be properly trained in the use of EdTech tools and best practices for teaching students with special needs.
+This ensures that special needs students can access the same quality of education as their peers.

 6. Course Structure and Quality

-The shift to online learning and other modern teaching tools was thought to bring about modernization even in the course curriculum and structure.
-Sadly, that hasn’t been the case.
-Institutions have retained their obsolete course curriculum and structure even after shifting online.
-With companies such as Google and Tesla choosing to forego college as a prerequisite for employment, students are reconsidering college as a whole.
+The shift to online learning and other modern teaching tools was expected to bring about modernization in the course curriculum and structure.
+Sadly, that hasn’t always been the case.
+Institutions have sometimes retained their obsolete course curriculum and structure even after shifting online, simply uploading PDFs of textbooks and recording hour-long lectures.

-Online resources such as YouTube, Google, Skillshare, Udemy, and others offer better content on these subjects for cheaper or even free.
-These platforms also let them pick and choose their subjects, making the learning structure highly flexible.
-This should cause Educational Institutions to rethink their approach to teaching as a whole.
+This “shovel-ware” approach fails to utilize the medium.
+Online resources such as YouTube, Google, Skillshare, and Udemy often offer better content on these subjects for cheaper or even free because they are designed for the digital medium.
+These platforms also let students pick and choose their subjects, making the learning structure highly flexible.
+This competition forces Educational Institutions to rethink their approach.

 How to Solve?

-- Institutions should restructure their courses to be more engaging and relevant.
-They should also focus on providing more practical knowledge and skills instead of relying solely on theoretical knowledge.
+- Prioritize Engagement: Institutions should restructure their courses to be more engaging and relevant.
+They should focus on providing more practical knowledge and skills instead of relying solely on theoretical knowledge.

 7. Lack of Accredited Degrees From Top Universities

-Education has more to do with branding than learning.
-It matters more about where you studied than what you studied.
-In a market where brand is a huge factor, the online learning sphere has yet to convince prestigious higher learning institutions to offer their courses through online/ distance learning modes.
+Education has historically had as much to do with branding as with learning.
+In a market where brand is a huge factor, the online learning sphere faced a challenge in convincing prestigious higher learning institutions to offer their full degree courses through online/distance learning modes.

 How to Solve?

-- Educational institutions should partner with top universities to offer accredited courses and degrees.
+- University Partnerships: Educational institutions should partner with top universities to offer accredited courses and degrees.
+This lends credibility to the online programs.

 8. Abundant Distractions, Lack of Discipline

-With recurrent technical issues, bandwidth problems faced by students in online classes, and monotonous lectures, online attendance has seen a drastic dip.
-Most students find learning online boring and frequently complain of lacking the motivation to make it through a class.
-Even teachers often complain of a lack of tools to engage the classes, leading to a loss of interest from both parties.
+With recurrent technical issues, bandwidth problems faced by students in online classes, and sometimes monotonous lectures, online attendance can suffer.
+Most students find learning online boring if not designed well, and frequently complain of lacking the motivation to make it through a class.

-With the lack of accountability in the online teaching method, education quality often becomes compromised.
-Coupled with the free use of laptops and mobile phones during classes, distractions have become countless, coming at the cost of focusing during class.
+With the lack of accountability in the online teaching method, coupled with the free use of laptops and mobile phones during classes, distractions have become countless.
+The discipline required to self-regulate in a home environment is significantly higher than in a monitored classroom.

 How to Solve?

-- Establish a clear structure for online classes with specific goals, objectives, and expectations.
+- Structure and Expectations: Establish a clear structure for online classes with specific goals, objectives, and expectations.

 9. Financial Hurdles

 The cost of online education can be a financial burden for some students.
-These hurdles arise due to the financial challenge posed by the expenses associated with online learning.
-Such costs may include tuition fees, course materials, internet access, and technology requirements.
+While it saves on commuting and housing, the upfront costs of technology can be high.
+These hurdles arise due to the financial challenge posed by the expenses associated with online learning, such as tuition fees (which sometimes remain high), course materials, internet access, and technology requirements.

 How to Solve?

-- Schools should offer scholarships to economically disadvantaged students.
-These can cover online tuition fees, study materials, and technology expenses.
+- Targeted Scholarships: Schools should offer scholarships to economically disadvantaged students that cover not just tuition, but also technology expenses.

-- Schools should offer students the option of paying online course fees in installments, making it more manageable for those with limited resources.
+- Flexible Payment Models: Schools should offer students the option of paying online course fees in installments, making it more manageable for those with limited resources.

-- Advocate for government policies that increase funding for online education and promote affordable eLearning options.
+- Government Policy: Advocate for government policies that increase funding for online education infrastructure and promote affordable eLearning options.

 10. Acceptance by Teachers